akashdiphazra/akashdiphazra/README.md

 - 🌱 I’m currently learning Software Development.
 - 🎓 I have compeleted my bachelor's on Computer Science and Engieering from [Meghnad Saha Institute Of Technology](https://msit.edu.in/).
 - 👯 I’m looking to collaborate on Software Development and Internet Of Things projects.
-- 🤔 I’m looking for help with industry automation and building intelligent computing systems that could automate industry with less human efforts.
+- 🤔 I’m looking for help with industry automation and building intelligent computing systems that could automate industry requiring less human efforts.
 - 💬 Ask me about Software Development, Machine learning, Internet Of Things, Industry Automation.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: How do some people become good IT Professionals, because they just keep googling stuffs and keeps on working.